prasmussen/gdrive/README.md

   --mime <mime>             Force mime type
   --share                   Share file
-  --delete                  Delete local file when upload is successful --chunksize <chunksize>   Set chunk size in bytes, default: 8388608
+  --delete                  Delete local file when upload is successful --timeout <timeout>       Set timeout in seconds, use 0 for no timeout.
+Timeout is reached when no data is transferred in set amount of seconds, default: 300
+  --chunksize <chunksize>   Set chunk size in bytes, default: 8388608
 ```